-In June 1995 we issued \$100 million of 9 3/8% Senior Notes due June 2005.
-In January 1999, we issued the old notes at a premium resulting in an effective rate of 8.5%.
+In June 1995 the company issued \$100 million of 9 3/8% Senior Notes due June 2005.
+In January 1999, we issued the Old Notes at a premium resulting in an effective rate of 8.5%.
 As a result of the issuance and payoff of the unsecured credit facility, we wrote off previously capitalized debt issuance costs of approximately \$.02 per diluted share in the first quarter of 1999.

-The terms of the existing \$100 million notes, the old notes and the new notes are substantially the same, and they were issued pursuant to indentures that are substantially the same.
-The old notes and new notes bear interest at the rate of 9 3/8% and mature in June 2005.
+The terms of the existing \$100 million notes and the Notes are substantially the same, and the existing notes and Notes were issued pursuant to indentures that are substantially the same.
+The Notes bear interest at the rate of 9 3/8% and mature in June 2005.
 The net proceeds of the existing notes were used to prepay term loans outstanding under the then existing credit agreement.
-The net proceeds of the old notes were used to repay the unsecured credit facility and to reduce revolving credit borrowings.
+The net proceeds of the Notes were used to repay the unsecured credit facility and to reduce revolving credit borrowings.

-The notes are our senior unsecured obligations and rank pari passu in right of payment with all existing and future indebtedness under:

-- . capitalized lease obligations;

-- . the credit agreement;

-- . our indebtedness for money borrowed; and

-- indebtedness evidenced by notes, debentures, bonds or other similar instruments for the payment of which we are responsible or liable unless, in the case of this clause and the immediately preceding clause, in the instrument creating or evidencing the same or pursuant to which the same is outstanding, it is provided that such obligations are subordinate in right of payment to the notes.
+The Notes are senior unsecured obligations of our company and rank pari passu in right of payment with all existing and future indebtedness under (i) capitalized lease obligations, (ii) the credit agreement, (iii) indebtedness of our company for money borrowed and (iv) indebtedness evidenced by notes, debentures, bonds or other similar instruments for the payment of which we are responsible or liable unless, in the case of clause (iii) or (iv), in the instrument creating or evidencing the same or pursuant to which the same is outstanding, it is provided that such obligations are subordinate in right of payment to the Notes.

-The indentures pursuant to which the existing notes, the old notes and the new notes were issued contain restrictive covenants which, among other things, limit our and certain of our subsidiaries' ability to incur indebtedness, pay dividends on and redeem capital stock, create restrictions on investments in unrestricted subsidiaries, make distributions from certain subsidiaries, use proceeds from the sale of assets and subsidiary stock, enter into transactions with affiliates, create liens and enter into sale/leaseback transactions.
-The indenture also restricts, subject to exceptions, our ability to consolidate and merge with, or to transfer all or substantially all of its assets to, another person.
+The indentures pursuant to which the existing notes and the Notes were issued contain certain restrictive covenants which, among other things, limit our ability and certain of our subsidiaries to incur indebtedness, pay dividends on and redeem capital stock, create restrictions on investments in unrestricted subsidiaries, make distributions from certain subsidiaries, use proceeds from the sale of assets and subsidiary stock, enter into transactions with affiliates, create liens and enter into sale/leaseback transactions.
+The indenture also restricts, subject to certain exceptions, our company's ability to consolidate and merge with, or to transfer all or substantially all of its assets to, another person.